It's a beautiful Saturday morning in August. You roll out of bed,

 recipe.
 Bring your tortilla chips!
 The California

-Federation of Certified Farmer's Markets features a complete listing
+Federation of Certified Farmers' Markets features a complete listing

 of what California produce is ripe when.
 For example, buy avocados and cauliflower

-in february, watermelon and sweet corn in june, and figs and brussel sprouts
+in February, watermelon and sweet corn in june, and figs and brussel sprouts

 in october.

-In urban areas, small towns and rural communities, farmer's markets are
+In urban areas, small towns and rural communities, farmers markets are

 beneficial to vendors and consumers.
 From Maine to Hawaii, the markets provide